Jewelry Through The Ages Part 7 – Retro Era Jewelry

 It was possible to find and purchase charms that represented just about any object in real life.
 Miniature water cans, sail boats, musical instruments, flowers and animals, martini glasses – anything that could be designed as a charm – was.

-This unusual 14K solid yellow gold Broadway Bound Hand & Theatre Ticket Charm made circa 1950 (photo courtesy of The Three Graces) sums up the post war exuberance with its fun and carefree style.
+This unusual 14K solid yellow gold Broadway Bound Hand & Theater Ticket Charm made circa 1950 (photo courtesy of The Three Graces) sums up the post war exuberance with its fun and carefree style.

 Retro Era jewelry – larger than life itself